canonical/vanilla-framework/templates/docs/patterns/rule.md

 ## Default

 Main page sections are often separated by horizontal rules.
+You can use the `p-rule` class name to create a default horizontal rule.
+Note: Currently, the class does not provide any visual changes.

 <div class="embedded-example"><a href="/docs/examples/patterns/rule/default" class="js-example">
 View example of a default horizontal rule